 Wherever you happen to be in the world, our online courses bring the Grub classroom experience to you.
 Workshops are tailored to the needs of the online student: flexibility in scheduling, ease of interaction with fellow students and instructors, and meaningful and timely feedback on manuscripts (plus, you can show up for class in your pajamas).
 Multi-week classes are available in the essay, novel writing, fiction, the memoir, screenwriting, and more.

 GrubStreet and the Boston Public Library are working in partnership to provide free creative writing classes to Boston neighborhood libraries in the Egleston Square, Mattapan, and East Boston branches.
 Participants have the option of attending low commitment drop-in classes and more focused 6-week courses.
 These classes are always FREE and open to the community.
-Write Down the Street has a special focus on making the creative writing workshop more accessible to those who have been underrepresented due to cost, racism, immigration status, language access, lack of transportation, and other barriers.
-We believe that these voices should be spotlighted with the range and fullness they deserve.
+Write Down the Street has a special focus on making the creative writing workshop more accessible to those who face challenges due to cost, language skills, lack of access to transportation, and other barriers.
+We believe that all voices must be spotlighted with the range and fullness they deserve.

 These programs are offered tuition-free thanks to the support of generous donors who are committed to our mission of ensuring all voices are heard.

 If you’re an advanced writer looking for something more immersive, one of our intensive programs might be for you.
 With programs ranging from six months to a year in the novel, memoir, and short fiction, these courses offer an intense exploration of craft as you develop or revise your manuscript, and an introduction to the publishing world.